zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Thus, we see that polarizability of a small particle is linearly proportional to its volume \\(V_m\\).

-In order to perform light scattering calculations, it is more convenient to use the reference frame fixed with respect to the light source rather than the particle.
-In this so-called laboratory reference frame \\(XYZ\\) (described in Sec.
-15), the expression of the electric field phasor at the origin is simply
+In order to perform light scattering calculations, it is more convenient to use a reference frame that is fixed with respect to the light source rather than the particle.
+In this so-called laboratory reference frame (described in Sec.
+15), the Cartesian coordinates of the electric field phasor (of the wave propagating along the \\(Z\\)-axis) are

 $$ \tag{21.24}
 	\bm{E_0} =